statbiophys/NoisET/README.md

 You can download a Jupyter notebook and modify it with your own PATHTODATA / datafile specificities - visualization tools are also provided.

 # Methods

+## Noise Learning (1)
 The user must chose one of the three possible models for the probability that a TCR has <strong> an empirical count n </strong> knowing that its  <strong> true frequency is f </strong>, P(n|f): a Poisson distribution `--Poisson`, a negative binomial distribution `--NB`, or a two-step model combining Negative-Binomial and a Poisson distribution `--NBP`. n is the empirical clone size and  depends on the experimental protocol.
 For each P(n|f), a set of parameters is learnt.
-- for `NBP`: 5 parameters described in [Puelma Touzel et al, 2020] (<https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007873&rev=2>): power-law exponent of clonotypes frequencies distributions `'alph_rho'`, minimum of clonotype frequencies distribution `'fmin'`, `'beta'` and `'alpha'`, parameters of negative binomial distribution constraining mean and variance of P(m|f) distribution (m being the number of cells associated to a clonotype in the experiemental sample), and `'m_total'` the total number of cells in the sample.
+- for `NBP`: 5 parameters described in [Puelma Touzel et al, 2020] (<https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007873&rev=2>): power-law exponent of clonotypes frequencies distributions `'alph_rho'`, minimum of clonotype frequencies distribution `'fmin'`, `'beta'` and `'alpha'`, parameters of negative binomial distribution constraining mean and variance of P(m|f) distribution (m being the number of cells associated to a clonotype in the experiemental sample), and `'m_total'` the total number of cells in the sample of interest..
 - for `--NB`: 4 parameters: power-law of the clonotypes frequencies distributions (same ansatz than in [Puelma Touzel et al, 2020] (<https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007873&rev=2>) `'alph_rho'`, minimum of clonotype frequencies distribution `'fmin'`, `'beta'` and `'alpha'`, parameters of negative binomial distribution constraining mean and variance of P(n|f) distribution. <em> NB(fNreads, fNreads + betafNreads<sup>alpha</sup>) </em>.
 (Nreads is the total number of reads in the sample of interest.)
 - for `--Poisson`: power-law of the clonotypes frequencies distributions (same ansatz than in [Puelma Touzel et al, 2020] (<https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007873&rev=2>)`'alph_rho'` and minimum of clonotype frequencies distribution `'fmin'`.
 P(n|f) is Poisson distribution of parameter <em> fNreads </em>.
 (Nreads is the total number of reads in the sample of interest.)

+## Detection learning (2)

+[Identifyin responding clones] (<https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007873&rev=2>) paragraph of [Puelma Touzel et al, 2020].

 # Contact